zenmetsu/rhombus/README.md

 leaves much to be desired, leading one to suspect that the clock could be passed internally via configuration.

+The system board currently consists of CPU, RAM, ROM, and a Xilinx XC95108 CPLD.

 Next steps:
 Proper RAM sizing/detection and testing.
 Increasing RAM data bus to 32bits.
 ROM to remain 8bit due to simplicity of flashing devices.